visibletrap/visibletrap.github.io/index.md

 I fall in love with Clojure/ClojureScript, have been using them primarily for the past 3 years.
 I do also have a huge familiarity with PostgreSQL, Redis, Ansible and Unix (OS X and Debian family).
 Some other technologies which I have significant experience with are Ruby on Rails, Java, JavaScript, RabbitMQ, Docker and AWS platform.

-I have a good understanding of software design, development agility, DevOps, Continuous Delivery, Test-first development and REPL Driven Development.
-I'm striving for simple design software.
+I have a good understanding of software design, development agility, devops, continuous delivery, test-first development and incremental development via repl.

+I always strive for simple design software.
 Love clean code and maintainability but do understand fast feedback loop, business urgency needs and getting things done.

 I do have [some open source contributions](https://github.com/issues?q=is%3Apublic+author%3Avisibletrap), specifically [code and docs contributions](https://github.com/pulls?utf8=%E2%9C%93&q=is%3Apr+is%3Apublic+author%3Avisibletrap) (requires Github account to view it).